Olical/bonsai/README.md

-> This is a work in progress and is probably just going to be a research project, not intended for full production use.
+> This is a WORK IN PROGRESS and is probably just going to be a research project, not intended for full production use.
 If it's really useful maybe I'll keep going until it _is_ production ready though. - @Olical 8th November 2017

 # Bonsai [![Build Status](https://travis-ci.org/Olical/bonsai.svg?branch=master)](https://travis-ci.org/Olical/bonsai) [![Clojars Project](https://img.shields.io/clojars/v/olical/bonsai.svg)](https://clojars.org/olical/bonsai)

-Declarative DOM rendering with integrated state management for [ClojureScript][].
+Do not use this, I'm just tinkering with ideas still.
+What I want it to be some day: Declarative DOM rendering with integrated state management for [ClojureScript][].

 ## Inspiration